Use a Pre-trained OpenVINO model¶

 What is the Open Model Zoo?¶

+In machine learning/AI the name for a collection of pre-trained models is called a “model zoo”.
 The Open Model Zoo is a library of freely-available pre-trained models.
-Side note: in machine learning/AI the name for a collection of pre-trained models is called a ‘model zoo’.
 The Zoo also contains scripts for downloading those models into a compile-ready format to run on DepthAI.

 Run DepthAI Default Model¶